 To treat The Northern mite you need to dust all your chickens and the coop.

-Make sure you use an approved poultry dust, Sevin 5% or if you prefer a natural solution – wood ash can work very well.
+Make sure you use an a natural solution – wood ash can work very well.

 Why not make your chickens a ‘spa’ dust bath?
 This will help to treat your chickens.